oscar4281993/oscar4281993/README.md

 - 👋 Hi, I’m Oscar
 - 👀 I’m interested in development NodeJs API and frontend development
+- - 👀 I’m interested in development Figma design to convert in Elementor Pro
 - 💞️ I’m looking to collaborate on API integration and full stack development.
 - 📫 How to reach me ideallgoldoscar@protonmail.com